logoPresidential election

 WITH AUDIO: Click to open/close audio player then hit the ► play button

 Biden The United States Presidential Election takes place every four years, and each time it happens, it dominates the media not just in the USA but worldwide.
 The 2024 Presidential Election was originally predicted to be a re-run of the 2020 contest pitting Joe Biden, the outgoing president, against Donald Trump, who was president from 2017 to 2021.
-But with Biden's withdrawal, and his replacement as the Democratic contender by vice-president Kamala Harris, the US election is attracting even more worldwide attention than usual....
-And it is not just because one of the candidates has been convicted in a criminal court.
+But with Biden's withdrawal, and his replacement as the Democratic contender by vice-president Kamala Harris, the US election attracted even more worldwide attention than usual....
+And it was not just because one of the candidates has been convicted in a criminal court.

 Until the end of the twentieth century, American Presidential Elections tended to oppose two men representing two parties with platforms that were not terribly different.
 Even so, they attracted interest worldwide, for the main reason that the US President was seen to be the most powerful man in the world – which in many respects he was and still is.